DefinetlyNotAI/Logicytics/docs/TROUBLESHOOTING.md

 blocks as the intended run.
 A collector can be excluded by a selector, not belong to the mode, be invalid in preflight, or require a capability you blocked.

-Plugins require `--plugins`; MODS require `--mods`.
+Plugins require `--plugins`.
 Their absence from a normal core-only plan is intentional.
-Review their sidecars and source before enabling them.
+Review their source and metadata before enabling them.

 ## A collector is skipped, partial, failed, or canceled